buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 If you want to retrieve all tests with a given returncode, we can use the **returncode** property.
 For instance, let's retrieve all tests with returncode of 2 by setting ``--filter returncode=2``.

-.. command-output:: buildtest report --filter returncode=2 --format=name,id,returncode
+.. command-output:: buildtest rt --filter returncode=2 --format=name,id,returncode

 ..
 Note:: buildtest automatically converts returncode to integer when matching returncode, so ``--filter returncode="2"`` will work too